 - you didn't use a weapon.

-A whole bunch of different arguments can be made so that you can try to get something other than a robbery, not go to prison, and not have to serve 85% of the term.
-Now you start to get an idea of what you can do regarding these robbery cases.
-Sometimes you also have to swallow the robbery conviction.
+Many different arguments can be made so that you can try to get something other than a robbery, not go to prison, and not have to serve 85% of the term.
+Now, you understand what you can do regarding these robbery cases.
+Sometimes, you also have to swallow the robbery conviction.

 Consult with a Robbery Defense Lawyer

-Sometimes you're charged with multiple robberies if there's more than one person and if robberies are occurring on different days.
+Sometimes, you're charged with multiple robberies if there's more than one person and if robberies occur on different days.

-Each theft is a strike, so obviously, you want your criminal defense attorney if you have to plead guilty or no contest to a robbery charge to make sure you're limited to just one charge.
+Each theft is a strike, so obviously, you want your criminal defense attorney if you have to plead guilty or no contest to a robbery charge to ensure you're limited to just one charge.

-Otherwise, if you have to plead guilty to two charges, you'll have two strikes, and if you were to pick up another strike, you'd be facing 25 to life.
+Otherwise, if you have to plead guilty to two charges, you'll have two strikes; if you were to pick up another strike, you'd face 25 to life.

 So, if you or a loved one is charged with robbery and needs help, you've come to the right place.
 I worked for the District Attorney's office early in my career.